China's HNA says U.S lawsuit over failed deal 'baseless'

-HONG KONG (Reuters) - China’s HNA Group [HNAIRC.UL] said on Wednesday a U.S. lawsuit against the company and its Beijing-based unit Pactera Technology International Ltd over a failed acquisition was “baseless and without merit”.
+HONG KONG, Dec 13 (Reuters) - China’s HNA Group said on Wednesday a U.S. lawsuit against the company and its Beijing-based unit Pactera Technology International Ltd over a failed acquisition was “baseless and without merit”.

 U.S. software engineering firm Ness Technologies has sued HNA, accusing it of failing to adequately answer questions about its ownership in a U.S. review of takeovers by foreign companies, thereby causing Pactera’s $325 million deal to buy Ness’s unit Jersey Holding Corp to fail.

-The lawsuit by Ness is the latest case involving HNA, which has come under U.S. and European scrutiny after a $50 billion worldwide acquisition spree that included stakes in Deutsche Bank (DBKGn.DE) and Hilton Worldwide Holdings Inc (HLT.N).
+The lawsuit by Ness is the latest case involving HNA, which has come under U.S. and European scrutiny after a $50 billion worldwide acquisition spree that included stakes in Deutsche Bank and Hilton Worldwide Holdings Inc.

 “HNA Group believes this lawsuit is baseless and without merit, and we will vigorously defend against it,” a spokeswoman at HNA Group said in an emailed statement to Reuters.
 It did not elaborate.